 - Active Transportation Alliance's development of a network of community groups to push for the equitable distribution of cycling networks

-- Big Marsh Bike Park – Southeast side of Chicago – Pump Track
+- Big Marsh Bike Park on the Southeast side of Chicago

-SRAM continues to work with all of these partners to make DEI aspects of advocacy more effective, and more integrated into overall work.
+SRAM continues to work with all of these partners to make DEI aspects of advocacy more effective and more integrated into overall work.
 Advocacy is the power to influence change.
-We have more power if our coalition is fully diverse and inclusive, targeting the most resources to those who can benefit the most from cycling.
+If our coalition is fully diverse and inclusive, we have more power, targeting the most resources to those who can benefit the most from cycling.

 We acknowledge we still have a long way to go, but we will continue to Listen.
 Learn.
 Take Action.